FrancescTarres/ExData_Plotting1/README.md

 ## Some general comments

-This directoryu contains the plotN.R and plotN.png files requested in the Project 1 of Exploratory Data Analysis.
+This directory contains the plotN.R and plotN.png files requested in the Project 1 of Exploratory Data Analysis.

 The R files read the original data of the project.
 For correct reading of the data the files shoulfd be in the parent directory of the R files.
 Every R file reads all the data, subsets the data of interest and plots the graphics in the display.
 Finally, the graphics are copied to a png file format.
 (Note: It is recommended to use R and not RStudio for copying the png files)

+The original assignment text is copied below

 ## Introduction